 For many of the occupations projected to show the greatest growth in the coming years, advanced degrees and specialized training are not required.
-For example, retail salespersons, fast food workers, farmworkers and laborers typically require only a brief training period and do not require higher-level qualifications.
-However, some of the occupations that are expected to experience growth in the region in the near future do require advanced degrees and/or special training, for example: Heavy and Tractor Trailer Truck Drivers (350 projected annual openings), General and Operations Managers (270 projected annual openings), and Registered Nurses (200 projected annual openings).
-In addition to the occupations projected to have the most annual openings the areas showing the fastest growth require advanced degrees and/or special training, for example:
+For example, retail salespersons, First Line Supervisors of Retail Sales Workers, and Stockers and Order Fillers typically require only a brief training period and do not require higher-level qualifications.
+However, some of the occupations that are expected to experience growth in the region in the near future do require advanced degrees and/or special training, for example: Heavy and Tractor Trailer Truck Drivers, Registered Nurses, and Licensed Practical Nurses.